Cheap Theatre Tickets

 6. If you’re flexible with dates, see a preview or go midweek for bargains

 When a new show starts, it'll have a preview period before it opens to the press to give the company a chance to play in front of an audience and make tweaks.
 As these performances occur before a show officially opens, tickets are often cheaper too.

-West End shows have been known to have half-price previews and as an example, London's Old Vic sells at least half of all seats for the first five previews of every production for £10.
+• The Old Vic in London sells at least half of all seats for the first five previews of every production for £10.

-Chichester Festival Theatre usually runs a preview period of four performances that are cheaper, but prices vary according to show.
-Check upcoming productions on your local theatre's website to find out if the first few performances are marked as 'preview'.
+• Chichester Festival Theatre usually runs a preview period of four performances that are cheaper, but prices vary according to show.

-Manchester's Royal Exchange Theatre offers half-price tickets across all price bands for the first three or four performances.
+• Manchester's Royal Exchange Theatre offers half-price tickets across all price bands for the first three or four performances.

 Some theatres also make midweek performances cheaper, as these days are usually quieter than weekends, so if you can be flexible on dates, you could save a few quid.